mittwald/cli/README.md

 ## `mw server list`

-List Servers for an Organization or User.
+List servers for an organization or user.

 ```
 USAGE